machawk1/warcreader/README.md

 **The file has to be opened in binary mode**
 (letter 'b' has to be added to the `mode` parameter string)

+#### Iteration trough WARC records

 `WarcFile` instances are iterable.
 They return next HTTP response as `Webpage` instance on each iteration.

+#### get_warcinfo()

+This function returns the `warcinfo` record as a single string (bytes string in Python 3) inclucing WARC headers.
+Returns `None` if this type of record is not found.
+Only searches for the `warcinfo` record in the beginning of the file.
+If other type of record is found, the search is stopped.

 ### Webpage

-`Webpage` class represents one HTTP respone from WARC archieve.
+`Webpage` class represents one HTTP response from WARC archieve.
 Does not provide any methods, only the following attributes:

 - `uri` - absolute URI of the HTTP response